izderadicka/audioserve/README.md

 Easiest way how to test audioserve is to run it as docker container with prebuild [Docker image](https://cloud.docker.com/u/izderadicka/repository/docker/izderadicka/audioserve) (from Docker Hub):

-    docker run -d --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  izderadicka/audioserve
+    docker run -d --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  izderadicka/audioserve --no-authentication /audiobooks

 Then open <http://localhost:3000> - and browse your collection.
 This is indeed the very minimal configuration of audioserve.
-For real deployment you'd like provide provide more parameters (or environment variables or your custom config file) - see more complex example below.
+For real deployment you'd like provide provide more command line parameters (or environment variables or your custom config file) - see more complex example below.

 Of course you can build your own image very easily with provided `Dockerfile`, just run: